 Remove the hull from your strawberries.
 Slice them about a quarter of an inch thick, lengthwise.
 Slice your apples as thinly as you can.
 You’ll want 4 or so slices of each apple.

-Spread the Nutella on one slice of bread and sprinkle with flax seeds.
+Spread the Nutella on one slice of bread and sprinkle with flax and chia seeds.
 Press strawberries gently into the sandwich, then top with apple slices.

 Place the second slice of bread atop the first and cut the sandwich in half for easy eating.
 Garnish with another strawberry for fun, if you so choose.